“For many are called, but few are chosen.”

 While I was healing from my fourth spine surgery, I decided that I wanted to help other people with the same condition I had suffered with and decided to create a non profit for people with cerebrospinal fluid leaks.
 When creating the non-profit, it became clear to me how the first step to fixing any problem, was to make people aware that there was a problem.
 Most people in America don’t realize what a large crisis is happening right before our eyes, and how it could impact future generations to come in the most detrimental way.
 The health of God’s kids in this country today is seriously lacking, and it is our job to fix the problem now in order to create a better future, not only for our generation, but for generations to come.

 I’m currently a junior at Tulane University where I’m majoring in Neuroscience.

 Class of 2021 (Public Policy)

-In addition, I’ve been lucky enough to experience God’s love in many other ways.
+I’ve been raised in a Christian home where my brothers and I were encouraged to accept and love inclusively people of all faiths.
+Fortunately, I’ve seen many instances of God working through us.
 Last year, I had the opportunity to travel to Mobile, Alabama, to work with local children to rebuild their church.
 I learned more from them about resilience and God’s message than I ever thought possible.